10 Feelings You’ll Have Starting a PhD

 It seems like a lifetime ago that I was just starting my PhD, but it wasn’t.
-It was only a year ago.
+It was only a few years ago.
 Fresh off the Masters, I was so excited to finally be running my own research project.
 Having spent the last four years reading countless books by countless historians I was now one step closer to becoming one.

 I still remember my first couple of weeks vividly.
 The emotional swing of finding your feet in a new environment, a more academically challenging environment, can be tough.
 But, once you’ve ridden those waves, it’s also an extremely rewarding and valuable experience.